Arial-js/Calendar-.NET/README.md

 ## Important
 - When you load the project on visual studio it's possible that it will show this error:
-'Couldn't process file resx due to its being in the Internet or Restricted zone or having the mark of the web on the file'
+<em>'Couldn't process file resx due to its being in the Internet or Restricted zone or having the mark of the web on the file' </em>
 - Fix Here: [StackOverflow](https://stackoverflow.com/questions/51348919/couldnt-process-file-resx-due-to-its-being-in-the-internet-or-restricted-zone-o)

-### Incoming Change
+## Release Change
 - I will change the connection string from folder project to point to a shared folder so the data will also be accessible from another pc in the lan
+- I'm going to to that in the first release patch because for development purpose I need the db in the folder bin/debug

 ### Authors details